Factbox: Policies of Egypt's Muslim Brotherhood's party

 - FJP and Brotherhood officials say they want to build a modern, democratic state based on Islamic sharia law.

-- The FJP says in its program that legislation should be based on the principles of sharia and implemented with the agreement of a parliamentary majority.
+- The FJP says in its programme that legislation should be based on the principles of sharia and implemented with the agreement of a parliamentary majority.

 - It says followers of other religions would be governed by their own laws on religious matters.